Earth Notes: Thermal Imaging Survey: DIY vs ProfessionalUpdated 2020-01-26 20:11 GMT.

 I'm getting the loft insulation gaps sorted out and insulated loft boards put in to replace the current standard ones.

-As a longer-term project I'll think about reducing the air infiltration above each ceiling (especially that of the superinsulated living room) while being careful not to set myself up with condensation/rot problems for the house's timber frame.
+As a longer-term project I'll think about reducing the air infiltration above each ceiling.
+(Especially that of the superinsulated living room.)
+I'll be careful not to set myself up with condensation/rot problems for the house's timber frame.

 Another project would be trying to fix the heat loss seen above the windows.
 Maybe it would be possible to take out the reveal and do some simple remedial work such as foam filling of gaps and so on.
 And if we are ever replacing windows outright then we can pay extra attention to thermal bridging and losses around the frame.